-Some years ago, there has been a lack of useable audio-software for Linux - especially for a good multitrack wave-editor - so we decided to write a gtk-- based one that is available under the terms of the GPL.
+Some years ago, (in a galaxy far, far away ;-) there has been a lack of useable audio-software for Linux - especially for a good multitrack wave-editor - so we decided to write a gtk-- based one that is available under the terms of the GPL.
 The initial project was GSMP, General Sound Manipulation Program, to become a audio/sound equivalent to what GIMP already archived.

 Later on the focus shifted to building a complete and open-source Virtual Studio environment for Linux, to feature a both MIDI and DSP/Audio as well as beeing open for other kind of data.

 However as our time is mostly consumed with Embedded Linux solution development around the T2 SDE we currently scaled back to focus on a high-quality audio streaming library for the: It is intended to become a powerfull framework to assemble the application from various components (like mobile player, multitrack hd-recorder, midi-sequencer, synth and signalprocessors).

 Non-destructive editing: All action on the audio data can be made undone.
 So you can play around with the effects without modifying any bit of your original data file.